mikefilsaime-groove/ChromeExtension/README.md

 ### Tips

+- **Drag to Reposition**: Click and drag the controller to move it anywhere on the video
+- **Position Saved**: Once you move it, all future videos will remember your preferred position
 - Hover over the video to see the controller clearly
 - The active speed is highlighted in blue
 - The controller adapts to work with any video player